-6. Conclusion.
-The main result of our work is the fact that heuristic formulas for damping rate of free wind sea (9) due to "white capping" dramatically exaggerates the role of this effect.
+The main result of our work is the fact that heuristic formulas for damping rate of free wind sea (9) due to white capping dramatically exaggerates the role of this effect.
 Especially convincing is Fig. 6 showing that in the region of spectral maximum dissipation of energy is practically absent.
-Increase of $\langle \gamma{\rm diss} \rangle$ with increasing of wave number indicates that damping is concentrated in the region of large wave numbers.
-It means that "white capping" leads primarily to vanishing of the spectra "tails" and smoothing of the wave field.
+An increase in $\langle \gamma{diss} \rangle$ with the wavenumber indicates that damping is concentrated in the region of high wavenumbers.
+It means that white capping leads primarily to vanishing of the spectra "tails" and smoothing of the wave field.
 We stress that our simulations describe sea evolution during few days after "switch off" wind.
-During this time sea lost no more then 20% of the energy.
-Similar picture of slow energy dissipation was observed in [15].
-Because "dissipation function" $\gamma{\rm diss}$ plays a key role in the massively used operational models the inevitable conclusion is that these models need to be fundamentally reviewed.
+During this time, sea lost no more than 20% of the energy.
+A similar picture of slow energy dissipation was observed in [15].
+Because "dissipation function" $\gamma{diss}$ plays a key role in the massively used operational models, the inevitable conclusion is that these models need to be fundamentally reviewed.